27 releases (3 stable)

 Rustics implements a simple set of statistics structs intended primarily for measuring performance parameters.
 The struct implementations compute various statistical characterizations of the data, such as the mean and variance.
 The trait Rustics defines the common interface for all statistical types.

 Most modules have sample code in their documentation, and many testing modules contain example functions called "sample_usage".
-The RunningInteger type is probably the most likely to be of interest, so it also has a sample main.rs.
+The "main.rs" program contains a simple example of using RunningInteger and RunningTime instances in a set.

 At this time, statistics can be gathered for i64 values, time periods (also of type i64), and f64 samples.
 Statistics can gathered collected as a running total of all samples recorded, or as a window covering the last N samples.